 Alcohol Withdrawal Statistics and Prevalence

-Background Alcohol withdrawal delirium (AWD), commonly known as delirium tremens is the most serious manifestation of alcohol withdrawal syndrome.
+Background Alcohol withdrawal delirium (AWD), commonly known as delirium tremens, is the most severe manifestation of alcohol withdrawal syndrome.
 The classic clinical presentation of AWD includes hyperpyrexia, tachycardia, hypertension, and diaphoresis.
-The incidence of AWD averages 5% in placebo-treated alcohol dependent patients entered into clinical trials of inpatient drug treatment for alcohol withdrawal.
+The incidence of AWD averages 5% in placebo-treated alcohol-dependent patients entered into clinical trials of inpatient drug treatment for alcohol withdrawal.
 Clinical features of alcohol withdrawal syndrome can appear within hours of the last drink, but delirium typically does not develop until 2 to 3 days after cessation of drinking.
 Alcohol withdrawal delirium usually lasts 48 to 3 days, but there have been case reports of much longer duration.
 Initial studies found mortality to be as high as 15%, but with advances in treatment, mortality rates have fallen, with more recent studies indicating mortality of 0% to 1%.

 Alcohol Withdrawal Treatment

 Medication-assisted treatment may be used for the appropriate treatment of alcohol withdrawal delirium.
 Medications should not be used as a stand-alone treatment for alcohol withdrawal, delirium, or other symptoms, so a comprehensive detox approach is suggested.
 Medical and clinical attention to the proper alcohol withdrawal and detox will be provided to your unique needs.